robertop/pelet/README.md

 Building
 ---------

-Having said that, pelet comes with a working example solution "skeleton" that shows how you can integrate it into your projects.
+pelet comes with a working example solution "skeleton" that shows how you can integrate it into your projects.
 The skeleton uses premake as its build system (premake is included in the repository).
 This enables users to create Makefiles or various IDE solutions (MS Visual Studio, CodeBlocks, CodeLite).
 Before attempting to build, please download the ICU 4.2